pkrisz99/Renegade/README.md

 - A number of move ordering and pruning methods are implemented to make search more efficient (see `Search.cpp`)

 ### Evaluation
-- A hand-crafted evaluation function is used with an automated tuner setting its over 800 parameter pairs on 7 million positions
-- The evaluation weights are stored as middlegame-endgame pairs, and a linear interpolation is used to get the exact value
-- Evaluation terms include mobility, passed pawns, open files, bishop pairs, king safety, outposts, and many more
-- The engine tries to avoid trading down to drawish endgames if it has a material advantage
+- Renegade makes use of modern NNUE (efficiently updatable neural network) technology for accurate position evaluation
+- Its neural network was trained entirely on self-play data, amounting to over 640 million positions
+- The network architecture is a 768->512x2->1 perspective net with SCReLU activation

 ## Usage
 Renegade - like most chess engines - is a command line application implementing the UCI protocol.
 It should be used alongside a graphical user interface, such as [Cute Chess](https://github.com/cutechess/cutechess).

-The engine is generally stable and shouldn't make invalid moves or forfeit on time.
-The biggest issue is the inability to listen for `stop` commands or responding to `isready` while busy.
-These can also cause problems in Banksia in case of longer time controls.

 As one might expect, Renegade can also be interacted with using the terminal.
 Most UCI commands are supported including limiting search to a specific depth, time limit or node count.

-Hash size can be configured, and it automatically loads any `book.bin` opening book it finds in the same folder, but only uses it when `OwnBook` is set to `true`.
+Scores are scaled according to the estimated outcome of the game, an evaluation of 100 centipawns represents a 50% likelihood of winning.

 If the engine doesn't receive the `uci` command, it defaults to pretty print outputs (if the compiler supports it):
 ```